ATO Warns Australians Against Ineligible Tax Deduction Claims

 Understanding the ATO’s Strict Criteria

 The ATO has strict guidelines in place to determine what can and cannot be claimed as a work-related expense.
-According to Assistant Commissioner Rob Thomson, it is paramount that Australians understand these regulations to ensure compliance with tax laws.
+According to current ATO Assistant Commissioner Anita Challen, taxpayers should remember the ATO's three golden rules: a work-related expense must relate directly to earning your income, you must have spent the money yourself and not been reimbursed, and you must be able to support the claim with a record such as a receipt, invoice or logbook.
 The ATO’s role is to effectively collect the right amount of tax while preventing exaggerated or inaccurate claims.

 To be eligible for a deduction, expenses must fulfill certain criteria, including but not limited to: